vivignutz/first-portfolio-project/README.md

 ### Acknowledgements

-- My mentor at Code Institute for helpful feedback and the tutors for helping me.
+- a huge thank to my mentor at Code Institute for helpful feedbacks and to the tutors for helping me while the process.